Developing New Leaders for Tomorrow

 The Generation Next Nonprofit Leadership Academy, presented by ASU's Lodestar Center for Philanthropy and Nonprofit Innovation, delivers a competitive program to a select group of emerging leaders, providing knowledge and tools for leadership development.
 The program includes best practice approaches to leading and managing nonprofits from the university's professors and practitioners, as well as established leaders from the nonprofit community.
 The curriculum is covered in nine full days, with ongoing feedback, interaction, and workshops as hallmarks of the program.
 The Generation Next Nonprofit Leadership Academy is designed to build the capacity of the social sector by enhancing the effectiveness of those who manage, and will ultimately lead, nonprofit organizations.

-National Guild for Community Arts Education, New York, NY
+National Urban League, New York, NY

 Click here for more information about other initiatives within this theme.